 Students must be registered in the current term if completing the defense or deposit after the Phase I period - refer to the Phase I and registration requirements for students who are defending and/or depositing.

-The final submission (deposit) will be considered 'complete' after ALL steps described below have been completed.
+The final submission (deposit) will be considered 'complete' after ALL steps described below have been completed by the student.